dfint/autobuild/README.md

 If your language is missing, although it is present on transifex and [dfint/translations-backup](https://github.com/dfint/translations-backup), please create an [issue](https://github.com/dfint/autobuild/issues) and specify your language and desired encoding (we'll try best to figure out the encoding, if you are not sure which encoding do you need).

-KKeep in mind, that some languages cannot be used with Dwarf Fortress at the moment: in particular, no languages with rigt-to-left and hieroglyphic wrighting systems are supported.
+Keep in mind, that some languages cannot be used with Dwarf Fortress at the moment (at least with our version of **df-steam-hook**): in particular, no languages with rigt-to-left and hieroglyphic wrighting systems are supported.

 There are forks of **df-steam-hook** for [Korean](https://github.com/Kheeman/df-steam-hook) and [Chinese](https://github.com/trotsky1997/df-steam-hook), so for these languages try to contact owners of these repositories.